 2) Once your application is "VERIFIED' complete, and all requirements are met, you will receive an email from UCM stating that your application is ready for review.

 3) Once the deadline has arrived, acceptance of applications and supporting materials will cease.
-The admissions committee will review completed applications, and prepare the list for admission invitation to our program.
+The Graduate Admissions Committee will review completed applications, and prepare the list for admission invitation to our program.

-4) If you receive an invitation to join the UCM Program in Speech-Language Pathology and you wish to accept, please complete the following three steps:
+4) If you receive an invitation to join the UCM Program in Speech-Language Pathology:

 Brenda Dooley, Clinic Support Coordinator,